FreeCAD/FreeCAD-documentation/wiki/Raytracing_project.md

 # Raytracing project

-{{VeryImportantMessage|
+**
 This roadmap is probably obsolete.
 For more information see [Development roadmap](Development_roadmap.md).<br>
 If you are not involved with the development discussed here:<br>
 !!!
 PLEASE DO NOT EDIT OR TRANSLATE !!!
-}}
+**

-{{VeryImportantMessage|(2020) This page refers to an attempt to update the [Raytracing Workbench](Raytracing_Workbench.md), proposed around 2012.
+**(2020) This page refers to an attempt to update the [Raytracing Workbench](Raytracing_Workbench.md), proposed around 2012.
 Its original author never completed the implementation so this information is outdated, and should not be considered current.

 New development is happening in the [https://github.com/FreeCAD/FreeCAD-render Render Workbench], a complete Python replacement for the [Raytracing Workbench](Raytracing_Workbench.md).
-}}
+**